Zojax/QZ3/README.md

 Contributing
 ============

-ZopeCMS is an open source project managed using  the Git version control systems.
-The repository is hosted on [GitHub](https://github.com/Zojax/zojax.cms), so contributing is as easy as forking the project on either of these sites and committing back your enhancements.
+QuickZopeCMS is an open source project managed using  the Git version control systems.
+The repository is hosted on [GitHub](https://github.com/Zojax/QuickZopeCMS), so contributing is as easy as forking the project on either of these sites and committing back your enhancements.